intensiongmbh/keycloak-otp-login/README.md

 ## Testing

 For the LoginFlowTest testing the Maildev container must be running.
+It can be started with the `restart.sh` script.

 ## How to configure in Keycloak